Antonio Z. Atienza Jr.

 Antonio Z. Atienza Jr. (born August 30, 1959) is a Filipino jeweler.
 As a manufacturer, exporter, and retailer of fine jewelry products, he is the owner of Goldenas Jewelry, Inc. He is a member of the Guild of Philippine Jewelers, Inc. The Guild's mission as a national organization is to promote the transformation and growth of the Philippine jewelry industry.

+Early life and education

+In 1973, Atienza, a Meycauayan College student and resident of Barangay Zamora, Meycauayan, was trained in business by his father Antonio, a pawnshop partner.
+Atienza earned his Bachelor of Science general studies at the University of Santo Tomas.
+In 1976, he worked with his uncle's shop, due to the insolvency of his parents’ business.

+Career

-Atienza, Jr.'s Goldenas metamorphosed from Boy Atienza Jewel Art, a jewelry contracting shop, which started in 1982.
-Atienza, Jr.'s Goldenhills Jewelry showcases his Goldenas, Inc. since 1982.
-Goldenhills Jewelry opened its first store on June 30, 2004, at the 2nd Floor of The Jewellery, Greenhills Shopping Center, and at present, has a total of 6 branches.
+A horseshoe ring which he sold for P15,000 signaled the start of his jewelry business.
+Atienza, Jr.'s Goldenas metamorphosed from Boy Atienza Jewel Art, a jewelry contracting shop, which started in 1982 with only three goldsmiths, and one polisher.
+In 2003, it was incorporated as Goldenas, Inc. with the slogan “Proudly Philippine Made.”
+Atienza, Jr.'s Goldenhills Jewelry showcases wedding bands, engagement rings and other bride and her entourage jewelry.
+It opened its first store on June 30, 2004, at the 2nd Floor of The Jewellery, Greenhills Shopping Center, and at present, has a total of 6 branches.

+Atienza, Jr., as premiere designer, is a creator of one-of-a-kind adornment like his “Secret Promise” wedding ring.
+It is white gold with two-tone wedding band embedded with 56 diamonds (one carat and 26 points).
+His unique “Heritage Collection” is handmade using gold and precious gems.
+It is an anthology of lightweight jewelry with fusion of antique-moderne designs and injection of a theme inspired by spirals, flowers, leaves, and waves.

 Awards

 In November 2005, Goldenas garnered two awards during the Fifth Philippine Fine Jewelry Design Competition at the Metro Comedy Bar in Quezon City.
 The design competition is an annual event organized by the Meycauayan Jewelry Industry Association, Inc. (MJIAI) in partnership with the Product Development and Design Center of the Philippines (Design Center).

 "Eternal Love" was the top placer for the Wedding Category.
 Marie Liza DJ Cayana, the designer, works for Goldenas Jewelry, sponsor of the prototype.
 Christina Maris J. Juan of the University of Santo Tomas submitted the winning design for the Chic category with her "Down to Earth" entry.
 The necklace, according to Christina, is something you can take from work to play.
 Goldenas Jewelry also created the prototype.
 Goldenas, as a Philexport member, joined the Buy Pinoy goes to San Francisco from November 15 to 20, 2005 at the Philippine Center, 447 Sutter St.

 In 2012, Antonio Z. Atienza Jr. (1979 Accounting) was named one of the Outstanding Alumni - Diamond Awardees of the University of Santo Tomas College of Commerce and Business Administration.